Suzanne Mubarak: Early life and education

 Suzanne Saleh Thabet was born in Al Minya Governorate, located on the Nile River about 250 kilometres to the south of Cairo, on 28 February 1941.
-She was the daughter of an Egyptian paediatrician, Saleh Thabet, and Welsh nurse Lily Palmer, a native of Pontypridd.
+She was the daughter of an Egyptian paediatrician, Saleh Thabet, and Welsh nurse Lily May Palmer, a native of Pontypridd.
 Her parents married in London in 1934, when Thabet was a medical student at Cardiff University and Palmer was a nurse working at The Infirmary on Camden Road, Islington.
-Mubarak's older brother, Mounir Sabet (1936–2024), was a former president of the Egyptian Olympic Committee.
+Suzanne's older brother, Mounir Sabet (1936–2024), was a former president of the Egyptian Olympic Committee.
 She attended St. Claire School in Heliopolis, Cairo.

 She met her future husband, Egyptian Air Force officer Hosni Mubarak, when she was 16 years old.
 The couple married when she was 17 years old and had two sons; Alaa Mubarak and Gamal Mubarak.
 She returned to school ten years after her marriage.
-She is a Christian.

 Mubarak graduated from the American University in Cairo (AUC) in 1977 with a bachelor's degree in political science and then received a master's degree in sociology from AUC in 1982.
 Her thesis is entitled "Social Action Research in Urban Egypt: Case study of primary school upgrading in Bulaq".